gaearon/react-hot-loader/getstarted.md

   },
 ```

-In your [`webpack.config.js`](https://github.com/gaearon/react-hot-boilerplate/blob/master/webpack.config.js){:target="_blank"}, configure the `entry` to include the dev server and the hot reloading server.
-Put them in array before your appʼs entry point:
+In your [`webpack.config.js`](https://github.com/gaearon/react-hot-boilerplate/blob/master/webpack.config.js){:target="_blank"}, you'll need to add the dev server and hot reload server to the `entry` section.
+Put them in the `entry` array, before your appʼs entry point:

 ```js
   entry: [